kb815j/pdsnd_github/README.md

 This data computs descriptive statistics to compute the Most Popular Start Hour and Display a Breakdown of User Types.
 We will make multiple branches and edits to files on those branches by updating a readme file and the Python code.
 Then we will commit the changes to the remote repository.

+### Process
+**Fork the project**
+*Clone to local machine*
+Include Bikeshare files
+Check status in terminal regularly
+Check files in Github
+Create and merge branches
+Make various updates and commits
+Push changes to personal remote repository on Github **Do not push to Udacity repository**